bongiozzo/musica_mustdie/output/band_sylosis.md

 # Sylosis

-Дискография
+## Дискография

-"Conclusion Of An Age" 2008, Metalcore
+### "Conclusion Of An Age" 2008, Metalcore

+01. Desolate Seas
+02. After Lifeless Years -
+03. The Blackest Skyline
+04. Transcendence
+05. Reflections Through Fire *
+06. Conclusion Of An Age
+07. Swallow The World*
+08. Teras
+09. Withered
+10. Last Remaining Light
+11. Stained Humanity
+12. Oath Of Silence*+

-"Edge Of The Earth" 2011, Melodic Death Metal "Monolith" 2012, Thrash
+### "Edge Of The Earth" 2011, Melodic Death Metal

+1. Procession 06:45
+2. Sands Of Time 05:07
+3. Empyreal 04:52
+4. Empyreal (Part 2) 01:07
+5. A Serpents Tongue 05:23
+6. Awakening 03:59
+7. Kingdom Of Solitude 05:37
+8. Where The Sky Ends 03:56
+9. Dystopia 05:44
+10. Apparitions 07:15
+11. Altered States Of Consciousness 05:31
+12. Beyond The Resurrected 05:10
+13. Eclipsed 04:46
+14. From The Edge Of The Earth 07:38

+Produced, Mixed and Mastered by Scott Atkins.
+Additional Ambience, Synths, Acoustic Guitars and Piano by Josh Middleton.

+line-up:
+Josh Middleton - Vocals, Guitars, Keyboards
+Alex Bailey - Guitars
+Carl Parnell - Bass
+Rob Callard - Drums

+iTunes bonus track:
+-15- Earth's dust (4:48)
+Total running time: 1:16:59

+### "Monolith" 2012, Thrash

+1. Out From Below
+2. Fear The World
+3. What Dwells Within
+4. Behind The Sun
+5. The River
+6. Monolith
+7. Paradox
+8. A Dying Vine
+9. All Is Not Well
+10. Born Anew
+11. Enshrined

-"Dormant Heart" 2015, Thrash
+### "Dormant Heart" 2015, Thrash

+Disc 1
+1. Where the Wolves Come to Die  02:55
+2. Victims and Pawns  05:00
+3. Dormant Heart  05:14
+4. To Build a Tomb  04:21
+5. Overthrown  04:08
+6. Leech  05:01
+7. Servitude  04:02
+8. Indoctrinated  04:40
+9. Harm  04:55
+10. Mercy  04:55
+11. Callous Souls  05:01
+12. Quiescent  09:02
+13. Pillars Erode  04:11
+14. Zero (The Smashing Pumpkins cover) 02:39

+Disc 2 (DVD) - Dormant Heart Sessions
+1. Studio Interviews
+2. To Build a Tomb (Live in the studio 2014) 04:28
+3. Mercy (Live in the studio 2014)  04:57
+4. Leech (Live in the studio 2014)  04:49

-"Different Masks on the Same Face (single)" 2016, Thrash
+### "Different Masks on the Same Face (single)" 2016, Thrash

 ## Отношения с другими группами